 To determine whether or not the incident that claimed the life of your loved one meets the standard necessary to pursue a wrongful death claim, you need to sit down with a Marysville wrongful death lawyer to discuss the facts of your particular case.Filing a Wrongful Death Claim in California

 Under California law, only specific individuals can file a wrongful death lawsuit on behalf of a decedent.
 The law limits the individual to one of the following:

 - If married, the husband, wife, or domestic partner of the decedent;

-- If the decedent had a child or children, they may bring a lawsuit;
+- If the decedent had a child or children, they might bring a lawsuit;

 - If there is no husband or wife and no children, then the law allows a wrongful death claim to be pursued by the person who receives the decedent's property through intestate succession (i.e., who inherits the decedent's assets).

 A common question is whether multiple wrongful death claims can be filed by different individuals.
 Under state law, only a single designated representative may file a lawsuit in civil court.
 This is to avoid the scenario where two or three different lawsuits are filed in separate courts concerning the same accident.
 The only exception is if multiple plaintiffs partnered together and filed a claim jointly.Types of Damages Sought in a Wrongful Death Lawsuit

 Some of the most common types of harm and losses (also known as damages) recoverable in wrongful death cases include the following:

 - Reasonable future earnings of the decedent: income that the deceased would have expected to earn throughout his or her lifetime can also be recovered as part of a wrongful death lawsuit.

 - Pain and suffering stemming from the loss.

-- Loss of companionship: this represents compensation for the loss of companionship provided by the decedent.
+- Loss of companionship: this represents compensation for the loss of companionship the decedent provides.